unsw-restech/unsw-restech.github.io/docs/_sources/using_katana/about_katana.rst.txt

 About Katana
 ############

-Katana is a shared computational cluster located on campus at UNSW that has been designed to provide easy access to computational resources.
-With over 4000 CPU cores spread over a large number of compute nodes each with up to 1Tb of memory, Katana provides a flexible compute environment where users can run jobs that wouldn't be possible or practical on a desktop or laptop.
+Katana is a shared computational cluster located on campus at UNSW that has been designed to provide easy access to computational resources for groups working with non-sensitive data.
+It contains over 6,000 CPU cores, 8 GPU compute nodes (V100 and A100), and 6Pb of disk storage.
+Katana provides a flexible compute environment where users can run jobs that wouldn't be possible or practical on their desktop or laptop.
+For full details of the compute nodes including a full list see the compute node information section below.

 Katana is powerful on its own, but can be seen as a training or development base before migrating up to systems like Australia's peak HPC system Gadi_, located at NCI_.
 Research Technology Services also provide training, advice and support for new users or those uncertain if High Performance Computing is the right fit for their research needs.